withastro/astro/.changeset/spicy-suits-explode.md

 If you have been waiting for stabilization before using Actions, you can now do so.

-For more information and usage examples, see our [all-new Actions guide](https://docs.astro.build/en/guides/actions).
+For more information and usage examples, see our [brand new Actions guide](https://docs.astro.build/en/guides/actions).